Chaudbrush/Born2beRoot/README.md

   - `difok=7` (password must have at least 7 different characters from last password)
   - `reject_username` (no username allowed on password)
   - `enforce_for_root` (add the rule to root user as well)
+  - `sudo reboot` for changes to take effect

 ---